byuawsfhtl/RLL_computer_vision/CONTRIBUTING.md

 # Contributing

 Here are some good practices that should help the Github page be a bit more consistent.
+Keep in mind **THIS IS A PUBLIC REPOSITORY.
+ONLY UPLOAD FILES THAT WE ARE ALLOWED
+TO SHARE**.

 ## Project board